Study in Malaysia

 To whom is the program intended for? [back to top]

-Universiti Putra Malaysia and thrilling metropolitan area of KL offer a great environment for a study abroad semester.
-The goal of the program is to increase the students' knowledge on Malaysia and Asia in an international and inspiring environment.
+Universiti Putra Malaysia and the thrilling metropolitan of KL offer a great environment for a study abroad semester that is both academically vigorous and culturally rich and engaging.
 By studying in Malaysia students will learn to understand Asia's importance in today's globalized world.
-The program is intended for students who wish to experience a unique semester in a famous Asian business hub.
-Students who participate in the program want to combine academics, free time activities and unforgettable experiences to benefit their future.
+The program is especially suitable for students who wish to experience a challenging semester in one of Asia's most important business hubs.

-The study abroad period will be seen as an asset when entering the job market and competing for jobs later on in life.
-Ask your home institution about transferring the completed study credits into your degree.
+The study abroad period will be seen as an asset when entering the job market and competing for jobs.
+Ask your home institution about transferring the study credits into your degree.

 Accommodation [back to top]

-On campus students can live in International Residential College.
-The residence has kitchenettes, TV rooms, study and meeting rooms, activity areas, computing class, a cafe and a laundry.
+On campus: Students live at the International Residential College.
+The residence has kitchenettes, TV rooms, study and meeting rooms, activity areas, computing class, a cafe and laundry facilities.
 There are both private and shared rooms available.
 Monthly rent is RM 540-600 (single room) or RM 270-300 (shared room).
-International students can also stay at International Transit House where the rent is RM 1000/month.
-If you wish to live on-campus, you need to apply for the room before entering Malaysia.
+International students can also stay at the International Transit House where the rent is RM 1000/month.
+If you wish to live on-campus, you need to apply for the room before arriving in Malaysia.

 Most international students from Western countries live in apartments rented from the private market and located off campus.
 If you want to live off campus, there are many affordable options near the university.